 The AES key expansion algorithm takes as input a 4-word (16-byte) key and produces a linear array of 44 words (176 bytes).
-This is sufficient to provide a 4-word round key for the initial AddRoundKey stage and each of the 10 rounds of the cipher.
-The key is copied into the first k_0 four k_0 round key for the expanded key.
-The remainder of the expanded key is filled in four words at a time.
-Each added word w[i] depends on the immediately preceding word, w[i 1], and the word four positions back,w[i 4].
+This is sufficient to provide a 4-word round key for the initial MddkoundKey stage and each of the 10 rounds of the cipher.
+The key is copied into initial Addition down words of the expanded key.
+The remainder of the expanded key is filled in four words at a time is ach added word w[i] depends on the immediately preceding word, w[i 1], and the word four positions back,w[i 4].
 In three out of four cases, a simple XOR is used.
-For k_2 words down be a function g is used.
-The function g consists of the following subfunctions
+For key word whose position in the warray is a multiple of 4, a more complex function g is used.

+The function g consists

+of the following subfunctions